efdiloreto/coursera-deep-learning-specialization/C2 - Improving Deep Neural Networks Hyperparameter tuning, Regularization and Optimization/Notes/Readme.md

 - Adding regularization to NN will help it reduce variance (overfitting)
 - L1 matrix norm:
   - `||W|| = Sum(|w[i,j]|)  # sum of absolute values of all w`
-- L2 matrix norm because of arcane technical math reasons is called Frobenius norm:
+- L2 (**Most common type of Regularization**) matrix norm because of arcane technical math reasons is called Frobenius norm:
   - `||W||^2 = Sum(|w[i,j]|^2)	# sum of all w squared`
   - Also can be calculated as `||W||^2 = W.T * W if W is a vector`
 - Regularization for logistic regression: